Glasgow Coma Scale

 When and how the Glasgow Coma Scale is used:

-- Healthcare providers give the Field Glasgow Coma Scale (f-GCS) to an injured person before taking him to the hospital.
+- Healthcare providers give the Field Glasgow Coma Scale (f-GCS) to an injured person before taking him or her to the hospital.
 The f-GCS gives a starting number.
 Healthcare providers use this number to help them get ready for when the person arrives at the hospital.
-A person who has a low f-GCS score may need help with breathing, or he may need to have surgery right away.
+A person who has a low f-GCS score may need help with breathing, or he or she may need to have surgery right away.
 Healthcare providers can compare the person's f-GCS score with later Glasgow Coma Scale scores.
 This helps them know how well the person is improving.

 - The GCS scores can help healthcare providers estimate how a person will recover after a brain injury.
 If the scores get higher over time, there is a good chance that the person will keep improving.
 After a brain injury, a person may recover and have no lasting effects.
 Other people may have long-lasting effects, and need help with activities such as brushing their teeth or getting dressed.
 Some people stay in a long-term vegetative state.
 A persistive vegetative state occurs when a person is alive, but not responsive to anything.